brandur/sorg/content/nanoglyphs-drafts/028-cool-tools.md

 Stripe's data warehouse is great, but was only one amongst many powerful internal tools.
 Here's a few examples of others for inspirational purposes:

 * **True SSO:** Stripe's internal authentication system and security story is the best I've ever seen, including even from professional IDP providers.
 Except in some very rare instances (Gmail, logging onto their laptop), no Stripe employee enters a password for any services, ever.
 All services are configured to use an internal single sign on (SSO) portal for authentication, and that portal identifies users via an OpenSSL client certificate sent by the browser and pre-provisioned to each laptop, which can be revoked by an admin in seconds.
 The portal requires entry of a second factor (Yubikey) once per day and all services require VPN access which requires another certificate, but again, no password.
 Most employees have no idea what's even happening, but even for the least tech savvy, the process is incredibly fluid.
-Paradoxically, no passwords means _better_ security, and the model that Stripe uses internally might in an alternate reality be the security model in use by the whole internet -- obviating the need for password managers -- if only OpenSSL wasn't so f*ing impossible to use.
+Paradoxically, no passwords means _better_ security, and the model that Stripe uses internally might in an alternate reality be the security model in use by the whole internet -- with client certs obviating the need for password managers -- if only OpenSSL wasn't so f*ing impossible to use.

     On my last day as access was being revoked at 3 PM sharp, I suddenly got about nineteen error modals stacked on top of each other as deeply nested layers worth of security protocols all failed simultaneously.